jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

     }
 ```

-This failed with a `java.lang.NumberFormatException: For input string: "A"`.
+This failed with `java.lang.NumberFormatException: For input string: "A"`.

 The implementation to cover the three existing tests seemed mostly obvious:
 ```java